-For the details of the motion mode, refer to "6.6.1 Setting a motion mode".
+For the details of the motion mode of the radar screen, refer to "5.4.6 Setting a motion mode".

 3.10.1.2 Terminating mouseover display

 Mouseover display terminates when the cursor is moved based on a certain distance or the mouse button is clicked.